Best Beaches in West Maui Top Guide 2025

 DT Fleming Beach Park, aka Honokahua Bay

-located at Mile Marker 31.
-Surfing, body surfing, boogie boarding and families
+Suitable For: Surfing, body surfing, boogie boarding, and families

 DT Fleming Beach Park is one of my go-to spots for a fun day in the sun.
-With its stunning views and incredible surf, it’s no wonder why locals love this beach.
+With its stunning views and incredible surf, it’s no wonder that locals love this beach.

-This beach is known for surfing, but watch for rip currents and large waves, especially during winter.
+This beach is known for surfing, but be aware of rip currents and large waves, especially during the winter.
 But if surfing isn’t your thing, boogie boarding and snorkeling on the right side of the bay are also popular activities.

 If you’re up for some adventure, the Mahana Ridge Trail is a must-visit.
 You can find it on the far right of the parking lot.
 And if you need a break from the sun, the shade provided by the magnificent Ironwood trees is perfect for relaxing.